GardenWatch

 Greenhouse: Why?

 Overwintering.
 The greenhouse can be a place where you move sensitive plants indoors to escape the frost and snow.
 In an unheated space, plants are still susceptible to deep sustained freezes.
-But a greenhouse can keep dormant plants from being killed by lower temperatures that they wouldn't survive outside in the elements.
+But a greenhouse can keep dormant plants from being killed by lower temperatures that they wouldn't survive outside in the elements with desiccating winds and freezing rain.

 No comments: